authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 Installation
 ============
-If you are already using an older version of AuthZForce and wish to migrate your setup to the new version, please backup the folder ``/opt/authzforce-ce-server`` first because it will be overwritten by the new version, then proceed with the `Minimal setup`_ below, to install the new version; finally, proceed with the `Upgrade`_ section that follows, to transfer data from the old version.
+If you are already using an older version of AuthzForce and wish to migrate your setup to the new version, please backup the folder ``/opt/authzforce-ce-server`` first because it will be overwritten by the new version, then proceed with the `Minimal setup`_ below, to install the new version; finally, proceed with the `Upgrade`_ section that follows, to transfer data from the old version.